jithinbp/jithinbp.github.io/index.md

 ---
 layout: default
 title: Google Summer of Code 2017
+description: "Student : Jithin B.P &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Mentor : FOSSASIA"
 ---

+## Project Abstract : Develop firmware and experiments for Pocket Science Lab (PSLab)
+---

+Characteristic of a shift into the digital era, students have started to learn to code at an early age.
+However, most of the academic applications are currently centered around purely software based learning techniques such as simulations.

+The ability to easily access multiple control and measurement tools as well as analyze the results from one common platform (such as is common in advanced research labs ) enables students to design new experiments and further the spirit of science.

+The Pocket Science lab is such a platform precisely, and its architecture makes it an affordable tool for the masses, that has the potential to nurture young scientists.

+### Mentors : Lorenz Gerber, Kiwi, Praveen Patil (Gnovi), Greg Austic, Ansgar Schmidt, Darwin Gosal, Wan Leung Wong, Ajithkumar bp, Mitch Altman, Shams Jaber, Victoria Bondarchuk, Mario Behling, Haggen So, Soong Chee Gi

+## Work Completed
+* * *

 For GSoC-17, I worked on several aspects of the [Pocket Science Lab](pslab.fossasia.org) Project: